International Cooperation

 Started back in the 90’s, the Conference of European Data Protection Authorities, also known as the “Spring Conference” given that it is generally held during Spring, was formed with the aim of bringing together the data protection authorities of Europe and other intergovernmental organisations to address practical issues of common interest in relation with the rights to privacy and data protection.
 With the passing years, and with the evolution of the data protection legislative framework in Europe, the mandate of the Spring Conference has been progressively extended to include matters of more operational nature, such as cooperation between authorities in cross-border cases.
 The IDPC is a permanent member of the Spring Conference and considers this meeting as an important platform to exchange information, expertise and good practices in the context of debating key data protection matters.

-More information about the past editions of the Spring Conference, including copies of the resolutions issued by the group, may be accessed on the following link:
+More information about the past editions of the Spring Conference, including copies of the resolutions issued by the group, may be accessed on the following link.

 Council of Europe Consultative Committee

 The Republic of Malta is a party to the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (Convention ETS no. 108) and a member of the consultative committee (T-PD) set up in terms of Chapter V of the Convention.
 The T-PD is responsible inter alia for making proposals to facilitate or improve the application of the Convention, and suggest amendments to the same Convention.
 The IDPC attends the plenary sessions which are held twice a year in Strasbourg.
+More information about the T-PD may be accessed on the following link.

 Coordinated Supervision Committee